ManINeedToSleep/ManINeedToSleep/README.md

 ---

 ## 🌸 **About Me**
 👋 Hey there!
-I’m **ManINeedToSleep**, a passionate developer blending **cybersecurity, AI, and creative coding** into meaningful projects.
-Whether it's **phishing simulations, AI-driven applications, or immersive roleplaying experiences**, I love crafting software that makes an impact.
+I’m **ManINeedToSleep**, a passionate developer blending **Gaming, AI, and creative coding** into meaningful projects.
+Whether it's **AI-driven applications or immersive roleplaying experiences**, I love crafting software that makes an impact.

 💡 I’m currently working on:
 - 💬 A **Productivity Website** with a Doki Doki Theme,